genshin-base/main-site/data/translated/builds/en.md

 # === characters.#bennett.roles.#burst_support.notes ===

-A Burst Support Bennett **completely ignores the need for healing** and is aimed for people who don't need that much healing from him and prefer to squeeze out more damage instead. <br>
-On this build, Bennett is built with offensive stats like ATK%, Pyro Damage, and Crit stats while having a good amount of Energy Recharge to burst off cooldown. <br>
+A Burst Support Bennett **completely ignores the need for excess healing potential** and is aimed for people who prefer to squeeze out more damage instead.
+On this build, Bennett is built with offensive stats like ATK%, Pyro Damage, and Crit stats while having a good amount of Energy Recharge to burst off cooldown.<br>
 **Prioritize Energy Recharge before offensive stats if you cannot cast your Elemental Burst off cooldown.**